vectorgrp/vector-vscode-vcast/README.md

 ### Creating a New Test Environment

-To create a new test environment, simply select one or more C/C++ files (.c, .cpp, .cxx, .cc) from the File Explorer pane, right click, and select: Create VectorCAST Environment.
+To create a new test environment, simply select one or more C/C++ files (.c, .cpp, .cxx, .cc) from the File Explorer view, right click, and select: Create VectorCAST Environment.
 The new test environment will be created in the location set via the extension
 setting: "Unit Test Location".
-By default, this settings value is "./unitTests" which means the environment will be created in the "./unitTests" sub-directory of the directory containing the source file.
+By default, this settings value is "./unitTests" which means that the environment will be created in the "./unitTests" sub-directory of the directory containing the source file.

-### Test Panel Icons
+### Test Explorer Icons

-- The Log icon will open the VectorCAST Test Explorer message pane
+- The Log icon will open the VectorCAST Test Explorer message panel
 - The Gear icon will open the VectorCAST Test Explorer settings

 ### The Test Tree

 The VectorCAST Test Tree contains a hierarchy of nodes for each VectorCAST Test Environment.
 The top-level node will indicate the relative path from the workspace root to the environment.
-The subsequent levels show units, functions, and then test cases.
+The subsequent levels show units, functions, and test cases.

 ### Test Tree Context Menus